Amund211/numdiff/README.md

 Note: Part 2 - task 3 is in this project renamed to task 6 to fit the scheme.

 To run the code comparison task (part 2 - task 3c) run task `6c_runtime` e.g. `python main.py 6c`.
-This will generate a plot in the [`images`](./images) folder with two figures: l2 error vs degrees of freedom and runtime vs degrees of freedom.
+This will generate a plot in the `images` folder with two figures: l2 error vs degrees of freedom and runtime vs degrees of freedom.

 ## Editing the tasks
 The tasks are loaded into [`main.py`](./main.py) from the [tasks](./tasks) directory.
-Each major task (1, 2, ...) has its own file in the [tasks](./tasks), while the functions for the different subtasks lie inside those files.
+Each major task (1, 2, ...) has its own file in the [tasks](./tasks) directory, while the functions for the different subtasks lie inside those files.
 The taskname used in [`main.py`](./main.py) should, for the most part, coincide with the names of the functions.

 To edit the behaviour or the parameters of any task, simply edit the corresponding function.